eisenzopf/redactomatic/README.md

     anonymizer:
       model-class: anonymize.AnonRegex
       text:
-        regex: {regex inline}
+        regex: '[a-z]{0-16}\.com'
-        regex-id: {regex rule-id}
+        regex-id: my-rule-id
-        limit: {regex pattern match group}
+        limit: 10
-        flags: {regex pattern match flags (raw integer mask}}
+        flags: [ IGNORECASE ]
       voice:
         {as per text}
 ```

 The `anonomizer.AnonRegex` class is used to generate random text strings using a regular expression as a generative grammar.
 The regular expressions can be expressed inline via the `regex` parameter or by reference using the `regex-id` parameter.
 The `limit `parameter defines the maximum number of repeats that a  repeating pattern will be permitted to follow before terminating.
 This prevents infinite loops and can be used to limit computationally costly patterns.
 This is set to 10 by default.
 For more details see [xeger PyPI](https://pypi.org/project/xeger/).
+The `flags `parameter behaves as described for `redact.RedactorRegex`.
 This class does not support PCRE.

 ```
 entities: